lanlines/portfolio/docs/content.md

 **Heading:** Projects

-> How many to include: TBD — aim for 3–5 strong ones.
+> 2 projects for now.
+See `docs/projects.md` for full entries.
 > Each card includes: title, short description, tech stack tags, screenshot, and links.

 ### Project 1